-2014 is the year when the ICDP developments started in Nepal and the ICDP activities have been steadily expanding since then; ICDP is still active in Nepal in 2020.
+2014 is the year when the ICDP developments started in Nepal and the ICDP activities have been steadily expanding since then; ICDP is still active in Nepal.

 International Child Development Programme (ICDP), Early Childhood Education Centre (ECEC) and HimalPartner (HP) have established cooperation and have started working on piloting ICDP in Nepal.
 The project aims to increase the psycho-social wellbeing of children in Nepal through improved parent – child communication.